kescobo/blog.bonham.ch/posts/dataframes-minilanguage.md

-OK, so I think that stuff is pretty straightforward, but what if we want to do something more complicated, maybe involving more than one column and their interactions.
+OK, so I think that stuff is pretty straightforward, but what if we want to do something more complicated, maybe involving more than one column and their interactions?
 For example, one thing I wanted to do recently was to check a *future* value for a given stool sample.
 For example, I want